 When women come to us saying they can't lose weight, we test for these seven metabolic roadblocks:

-Cortisol is your stress hormone.
-When it's chronically elevated, it signals your body to store belly fat.
+When cortisol is chronically elevated, it signals your body to store belly fat.
 Even with a perfect diet, high cortisol overrides fat-burning.
+Signs include stubborn belly fat, feeling wired but tired, waking at 3 AM, and cravings for sugar or salt.

 4. Estrogen Dominance

-When estrogen is high relative to progesterone, your body stores fat and retains fluid.
-Estrogen promotes fat storage, especially in hips and thighs.
+When estrogen is high relative to progesterone, your body stores fat and retains fluid, especially in hips and thighs.
+Signs include heavy periods, severe PMS, breast tenderness, and bloating worse before your period.

 5. Leptin Resistance

-Leptin signals "we have enough fat; stop eating."
-When you're leptin resistant, your brain thinks you're starving even though you have plenty of stored fat.
-This makes you constantly hungry and slows your metabolism.
+Leptin tells your brain "we have enough fat, stop eating."
+When you're leptin resistant, your brain thinks you're starving despite plenty of stored fat.
+This drives constant hunger and slows your metabolism.

 6. Gut Dysfunction

-Your gut bacteria affect how many calories you extract from food and how your body stores weight.
-When you have the wrong balance of bacteria (dysbiosis), your gut can extract more calories from the same food.
+Your gut bacteria affect how many calories you extract from food.
+Dysbiosis means your gut can extract more calories from the same meal.
+Signs include bloating after meals, irregular bowels, and food sensitivities.

 7. Chronic Inflammation